 Jack Dorsey’s Wealth and the Family Office Managing it

 Jack Dorsey stepped down as the CEO of Twitter in 2021, prior to Elon Musk’s acquisition of the company in late 2022.
-As of December 2024, his net worth is estimated at approximately $5.6 billion.
+As of mid-2025, Jack Dorsey’s net worth is estimated between $3.8 billion and $4.5 billion, depending on Block’s stock performance and the broader cryptocurrency market.
 This figure is remarkable considering that just a decade ago, his wealth was significantly lower.
 Here’s a closer look at his journey to billionaire status and how he manages his fortune.

 About the Company